The Guardian (2026 film): Production

 The Guardian is a co-production involving multiple companies including GV Labs and Will Studios.
 Philippine-based companies involved are Ovation Productions, Parallax Studio, Robosheep Studios, and Viva Films.
 Jeong Jang-hwan served as the film director The cast of actors include both South Koreans and Filipinos.

 In December 2023, the South Korean side was conducting ocular visits in Metro Manila to prepare for the principal photography in the Philippines.
 In March 2024, filming for The Guardian was concluded and the post-production in South Korea had begun.

 Release

 The Guardians distributor was Noori Pictures and was set to premier in the latter part of 2024.
+The film released on June 17, 2026 in South Korea.
+It is set to be released in the Philippines on September 2, 2026 by Viva Films.